xolamabaso/idolUserApi/README.md

 DELETE Users  /api/v1/users
 ``

-`
 ### CRUD Operations
-When creating a new User they will be stored in
+When creating a new User they will be stored in the in memory database